BernieZhu/RGBD-Video-iPhone12Pro/README.md

 [Record3D](https://record3d.app)

 ## Export and Share the Videos
-Library - Export - r3d - Share or Use a cable
+Library - Export - r3d - Share

 ## Process the Videos
 Change the path in r3d_process.py to the folder that contains r3d files.